Pre 1964 junk silver coins

 The face value of the Canadian Silver Maple Leaf 1 oz coin is 5 Canadian dollars, the highest among international silver bullion coins.
 During the month of February 2008, the market value of the coin was approximately 20 Canadian dollars.
 The purity of the Canadian Silver Maple Leaf coin is 99.99% silver, also the highest among other bullion issues which have a 99.90% standard.

 The Canadian Silver Maple Leaf generally always features a maple leaf and generally consists of 1 troy ounce (31.1 g) of silver.
-Annual variations for the coins in past have included proof releases (1989 only), privy marks, a coloured maple leaf (with a design different from the regular maple leaf), holographic enhancements and several differing […]
+Annual variations for the coins in past have included proof releases (1989 only), privy marks, a colored maple leaf (with a design different from the regular maple leaf), holographic enhancements and several differing […]